anovik/fractals/README.md

 * Numpy

+* Numba

 Simply launch fractal.py file and watch fractals!
+Or you can run demo.bat for getting the main fractal images.

 # Images